 There are three primary ways to go about creating a Print Then Cut image.

-And third, you can use Flatten to create a single print layer.
+- And third, you can use Flatten to create a single print layer.

 Using Flatten to Create a Print Then Cut Image

 Place the text image over the oval and select both.
 Then click Flatten in the lower right menu.
-The outlines around the text image and oval will disappear, and you will notice that in the layers panel you now have on printable image under the heading “Flatten.”
+The black outlines around the text image and oval will disappear, and you will notice that in the layers panel you now have a Print then Cut layer under the heading “Flatten.”
 They will hold their size and position when you Print then Cut.